 Jude Law stopping by your snow-covered cottage in the English countryside….
 Yes, please!
 The many other festive British holiday movies had left me feeling like I had already celebrated there.
 Read moreUnited Kingdom Events & Festivals

 On May 14, 1796, Edward Jenner, an English physician and scientist who pioneered the concept of vaccines, administered the first smallpox vaccination to 8 year old James Phipps.
-In 1977, with assistance from the World Health Organization, the smallpox virus became the first disease in the world to be eradicated … Read more Read moreUnited Kingdom History
+The basis for vaccination began in 1796 when the English doctor Edward Jenner noticed that milkmaids who had gotten cowpox were protected … Read more Read moreUnited Kingdom History

 March is Women’s History Month.
 Celebrated in the UK, the USA, and Australia to coincide with International Women’s Day on March 8th, this month highlights the contributions women have made to events in history and contemporary society.
 Read moreUnited Kingdom Family Travel Events & Festivals History The Arts